Log in with RealMe

 Before establishing the panel you should also consider:

 • whether it will be open to new suppliers while it is running, or closed.
-If there are often new suppliers entering the market, an open panel can be fairer to new suppliers and could improve outcomes for government.
+If there are new suppliers entering the market, an open panel can be fairer to them and could improve outcomes for government.

 • contract length.
-Short-term contracts (eg one year) can be expensive and time consuming – longer term contracts support good relationships and a continuous improvement approach.
+Short-term contracts (eg one year) can be expensive and time consuming.
+Medium-term contracts support good relationships and a continuous improvement approach.
+Excessively long contracts can create supplier lock-in and reduce the competitiveness of the panel.

 How to establish a panel